 Have you ever thought about a career in phlebotomy?
 Or wondered how much does a phlebotomist make?
 You are not alone.
-According to Live Career, a phlebotomy career is one of the most popular choices among millennials because it is fast paced, you work face-to-face with patients, and must be detail oriented.
+According to Live Career, a phlebotomy career is one of the most popular choices among job seekers because it is fast paced, you work face-to-face with patients, and must be detail oriented.
 If you are considering a career in phlebotomy, here is all the information you need to know about the training and salary.
 Let’s start by looking at the cost-benefit and time commitment for phlebotomy training.
 Then, we will look at the average phlebotomy technician salary for 2019.

 A career in phlebotomy is a great opportunity to step into the medical field because you only need a high school diploma or GED before enrolling into the phlebotomy certification program, and phlebotomy training is short.
 How short?
 Our phlebotomy training program at PhlebotomyU requires: